 It would’ve been well worth it too, considering it was a larger room with a queen-sized bed and its own bathroom.
 You would have it all to yourself.
 But the house rules stated: beds and rooms go by seniority and since.
 I had to share a dinky room with two other guys, since I was the new kid in the crib.

 It wasn’t all that bad, though.
 All of them were cool and really stoked that I brought a guitar.
 And could actually play it well, too; however, not as well as “country-singing prodigy,” Jim.

 Jim was a highly regarded housemate, whom shared the room with me.
 He had been the lead role in a Larry Clark film when he was younger.
-Not to mention, he was a bad mofo on the guitar and always played an open mic night at this rustic, country music venue.
+Not to mention, he was a bad dude on the guitar and always played an open mic night at this rustic, country music venue.
 I spent most of my time, in the beginning, with him.
-Playing guitar, talking about artists, and going to meetings.
+Playing guitar, talking about artists, and going to AA meetings.
 He was really into singer/songwriter music and had got me into artists like Fiona Apple and Regina Spector.
-No he wasn’t gay.
-Or was he?

-We were buds until he moved out, into his own place in town.
-He had come from the same rehab I was at, but wasn’t convinced he was a drug addict or an alcoholic.
-So, James went to a bar for a beer and found out that he wasn’t at all.
-He could drink like a gentleman, without drooling or begging for another Jameson on the rocks.
-My favorite.
+We were buddies until he moved out, into his own place in town.
+James had come from the same rehab I was at, but wasn’t convinced he was a drug addict or an alcoholic.
+So, he went to a bar for a beer and found out that he wasn’t an alcoholic, at all.
+He could drink like a gentleman, without drooling or begging for another Jameson on the rocks, which happened to be my favorite.

 What was I doing hanging out with a redneck like him?

 Well, when I first arrived at rehab, I met pretty much everybody: from the tweakers to the junkies and the crazies to the old-fart alcoholics.
 I became friends with them all.
 It wasn’t until later when I met Randy, whom, I hated at first.